BiscuitNuke/IDTechNVIDIAProj/README.md

 This code might not run, if not then consult the https://github.com/CHETHAN-CS/Nvidia-jetson-inference libary, and go to where it tells you to train cat/dog, and put the dataset in there.

-© Copyright 2020-2022 NullifyOne.
-This source code is *confidential and proprietary.*
+© Copyright: None.
+This source code is *open source*